am2998/i-use-arch-BTW/README.md

 - LVM setup
 - Btrfs with subvolumes
 - CachyOS kernel
+- Configuration of ZRAM
+- KDE with SDDM
+- Installation of GRUB for UEFI
+- Installation of NVIDIA drivers
 - Installation of essential packages and utilities
 - Configuration of mirrors, users, and system settings
-- Installation of GRUB for UEFI
-- Configuration of ZRAM
-- Installation of NVIDIA drivers
 - Enabling services like NetworkManager, SDDM, and more

 ## Usage